Your pregnancy at 9 weeks

 Progesterone relaxes smooth muscle tissue, leading to gas, bloating, burping, and flatulence

-It is unlikely to be visibly pregnant (known as 'showing') at 9 weeks because there are little, if any, visible body changes.
+You are unlikely to be visibly pregnant at 9 weeks because there are few, if any, visible body changes.

 - weight gain

 - nausea and vomiting

 - excess saliva

 - frequent urination